docker/docs/desktop/windows/wsl.md

 ## Develop with Docker and WSL 2

 The following section describes how to start developing your applications using Docker and WSL 2.
 We recommend that you have your code in your default Linux distribution for the best development experience using Docker and WSL 2.
 After you have enabled WSL 2 on Docker Desktop, you can start working with your code inside the Linux distro and ideally with your IDE still in Windows.
-This workflow can be pretty straightforward if you are using [VSCode](https://code.visualstudio.com/download).
+This workflow can be pretty straightforward if you are using [VSCode](https://code.visualstudio.com/download){:target="_blank" rel="noopener" class="_"}.

-1. Open VSCode and install the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension.
+1. Open VSCode and install the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl){:target="_blank" rel="noopener" class="_"} extension.
 This extension allows you to work with a remote server in the Linux distro and your IDE client still on Windows.
 2. Now, you can start working in VSCode remotely.
 To do this, open your terminal and type:

     `wsl`